MapleCCC/ABSort/README.md

   A command line utility to sort Python source code by abstraction levels

 Options:
+  -c, --check                     Check if the file is already well-formatted.
-  -d, --diff                      Specify whether to display diff view between
+  -d, --diff                      Specify whether to display the diff view
-                                  the original source code and the new source code.
+                                  between the original source code and the new source code.

-  -i, --in-place                  Specify whether to modify file in-place.
+  -i, --in-place                  Specify whether to modify the file in-place.
                                   This is a dangerous option.
 Use to your own risk.
 A confirmation prompt shows up to give you second chance to think over.

-  --no-fix-main-to-bottom         Specify that main function doesn't need to
+  --no-fix-main-to-bottom         Specify that the main function doesn't need
-                                  be fixed to the bottom-most.
+                                  to be fixed to the bottom-most.
 The default behavior of the program is to fix the main function to the bottom-most, unless the
                                   `--no-fix-main-to-bottom` option is set.